For best experience please turn on javascript and use a modern browser!

 • Profile

-A key aspect of my research involves developing mechanistic models to characterize the influence of environmental factors, such as soil moisture or temperature, on microbial functioning and soil biogeochemistry, and their implications for the soil carbon balance.
-My research methodology involves using lab or field data to develop new mechanistic models.
-Model simulations are then used to interpret empirical data and to identify uncertainties, which serve as cues for subsequent experimental testing.
-This iterative cycle of data generation, model development, simulation, and empirical validation enhances the robustness of our understanding of the studied phenomena.
+As a researcher, I enjoy exploring the complex role of soil microorganisms and plants in carbon cycling, incorporating insights from the fields of ecology, ecosystem science, and hydrogeology.
+A key aspect of my research is the development of mechanistic models to characterise the influence of environmental factors, such as soil moisture and temperature, on microbial functioning and soil biogeochemistry, and their implications for the soil carbon balance.
+This allows me to study aspects related to climate and land-use change.
+My research methodology involves using lab and field data to develop new models, which are then used to interpret empirical data and identify uncertainties that serve as cues for subsequent experimental testing.
+This iterative cycle of data generation, model development, simulation, and empirical validation leads to a robust understanding of the studied phenomena.
 I also enjoy integrating models and empirical data across scales, facilitating the connection of microbial functioning at the soil scale to ecosystem-level fluxes measured in chambers or eddy-covariance towers.

 • Publications